nopslip/generate-merkle-tree/README.md

 ```
 As long as those two fields are present the script should work.
 It's no problem if there are other unused fields in the csv as well.

-The script assumes that `amount` is in units Wei.
+The script itself is agnostic to units for the `amount` field but it's likely that you will want your amounts to be in Wei.

 You can also set the output file if you like: